strawberry-graphql/strawberry/docs/integrations/django.md

 ## Subscriptions

-Subscriptions runs over websockets and thus depends on [channels](https://channels.readthedocs.io/).
+Subscriptions run over websockets and thus depend on [channels](https://channels.readthedocs.io/).
 Take a look at our [channels integraton](/docs/integrations/channels.md) page for more information regarding it.